 Just like Microsoft Cortana and Amazon’s Alexa, you can also use Google Assistant for PC.
-However, there is no simple way to start accessing Google Assistant for PC, you can always use it in a way that is bit indirect but applicable for Windows 10 PC and Chromebook.
-In this post, we will walk you through on how to set up Google Assistant on Windows 10.
+However, there is no simple way to start accessing Google Assistant for PC; you can always use it in a slightly indirect way but applicable for Windows 11/10 PC and Chromebook.
+In this post, we will walk you through how to set up Google Assistant on Windows 11/10.

 On your Android phone or tablet, open your device’s Settings app Google Manage your Google Account.